Importing Passwords by CSV

 - To import passwords, use the Passwords Import Template.

 - On each row input a different password entry.

 The Passportal ID field is always blank.
 Typing in an existing passwords ID will cause the import template to create a new entry.

-The client name is the client that the password is being imported into.
+The Client Name is the client that the password is being imported into.
 Multiple clients can be imported into using a single CSV file.
-If you wish to import a particular password into your users' vault, Navigate to the "my vault" section and select "new" and then select "import" from the drop-down.

-The credential type is the type of password and corresponds to the credential types listed on the credential types page.
-Examples include "Router", "Domain Administrator" or "Website".
-Typing in a credential type that does not currently exist in the credential types list will create that credential type.
-Like all other fields, this is case sensitive, and typing "router" will create a duplicate if "Router" already exists.
+Entering a Credential Type that does not currently exist in the Credential Types list will create that credential type.
+Like all other fields, this is case sensitive.
+Entering router will create that type, even if Router already exists.
 For more details, see Managing Credential Types.